netbore/netbore-design-docs/docs/engineering/features/m1-prototype/HLD.md

 Next steps (after HLD approval)
 -------------------------------
 1. Produce the LLD for the tunnel protocol (framing, message types, error handling).
-2. Define the Control API OpenAPI spec and a minimal test harness.
+2. Define the Control API spec and a minimal test harness; the canonical OpenAPI should live in the implementation repository alongside the control-plane source (not duplicated in these design docs) to avoid conflicting sources of truth.
 3. Implement quick prototypes (Edge Dockerfile and Agent Dockerfile) and a local integration test.